corvusdeinanis/cuddlyspaceship/content/Health Belief Model.md

 ---
-title: "Social Psych Module IV"
+title: Health Behaviour Model
 date: 2023-09-07
-tags: ['psych','healthpsych']
+tags:
+  - healthpsych
+  - psychology
 ---
 ## Health Behaviour

 actions we perform to promote health and avoid conditions that will prevent us from falling sick